-GEOG 810P - Geographical Techniques and Thought...........3 hours Prereq: at least two geography courses or graduate status This course deals with the philosophy, goals, research and teaching methods of geography.
-Included will be an introduction to the literature methods of geography.
+GEOG 810P - Geographical Techniques and Thought......3 hours

+Prereq: at least two geography courses or graduate status

+This course deals with the philosophy, goals, research and teaching methods of geography.
 Included will be an introduction to the literature of the discipline.

-GEOG 840P - Seminar in Regional Geography.......
-1-3 hours Prereq: GEOG 104 or GEOG 106 or permission of instructor Designed for a penetrating analysis of spatial distribution patterns of physical and cultural phenomena of selected world regions.
+GEOG 840P - Seminar in Regional Geography......
+1-3 hours

+Prereq: GEOG 104 or GEOG 106 or permission of instructor Designed for a penetrating analysis of spatial distribution patterns of physical and cultural phenomena of selected world regions.

-GEOG 841P - Selected Topics in Cultural Geography3 hoursPrereq: GEOG 104 and GEOG 106 OR permission of instructor Advanced, in-depth studies of various segments of Human Geography.
+GEOG 841P - Selected Topics in Cultural Geography ...........3 hoursPrereq: GEOG 104 and GEOG 106 OR permission of instructor Advanced, in-depth studies of various segments of Human Geography.